thisismahabadi/php-swoole-slack/README.md

 or any ports you would like.

-and to use a real-time sending and replying to messages, try to open their sockets with these commands from root folder:
+and to use a real-time sending and replying to messages, be sure to open their sockets with these commands from root folder:

 ```bash
 php src/sockets/SendMessage.php